frederic-perez/AmE-dictionary/data/dictionary.md

 __lustrous__ _adj_ :two::hammer:
 __lustrum__ _n_ :three: Five years.
 __luxe__ _People were accustomed to creating luxe interiors._
+__luxuriant__ _adj_ Produced or growing in extreme abundance. _Syn_ lush, profuse, riotous, exuberant _The rivulet was hidden by the luxuriant vegetation of the banks save at one point, where I caught a triangular patch of its glittering water._
 __lye water__
 __lynch__ _v_ :three::pencil2: To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
 __lyre__